 Like most things in life to get anything out of it you first have to put something into it.
 You can’t expect to start a business without putting any effort or capital into it.
 So you might have to spend a little money on marketing and promotion.
 I would say the first part about making your business is making it look like a business.
 The best way to do that is by making some business cards.
 I don’t know why but somehow a little piece of paper with your name and number on it and maybe a little eye candy has a way of making people take you seriously.
-After you have a business card print out a thousand or so (after all you are
+After you have a business card print out a thousand or so with MyCreativeShop.

 Most people try to promote their computer repair business by word of mouth.
 That’s all well and good if you want about 1 job every month.
 The best marketing techniques I have found are putting a small 4 line ad in my local newspaper.
 Most papers have a services section on the classifieds page.
 To do that it only costs about $60 a month and it is well worth it.
 The majority of my has come from that ad in the paper.